-And yet, the Pepper Canyon Neighborhood must have a distinct community and sense of place.
-The community will be home for the student residents, as well as a unique pathway from east campus and the light rail station.
+And yet, the Pepper Canyon Neighborhood should feel like a community and have a distinct sense of place.
+The community will be home for the student residents, a place of arrival and transition, and even a destination.
 These experiences are equally vital, as is the distinction between them.

-"UC San Diego is in the middle of ... a physical, intellectual and cultural transformation.
+" UC San Diego is in the middle of ... a physical, intellectual and cultural transformation.
 My vision is that we will become a primarily residential campus....you would see a socially dynamic, live, learn, play community...you would see a community that is yet one more destination in San Diego, a lot of Art and Culture... a University which is one."